tomasz-naklicki/Pokemon-Crawler/readme.md

 # Pokemon Crawler

-Simple crawler designed to get data from [PokeAPI](https://pokeapi.co/) (synchronously at the moment).
+Simple crawler designed to get data from [PokeAPI](https://pokeapi.co/) (in the process of changing from synchronous to asynchronous mode).